 Presents special topics in health including, but not limited to, smoking cessation, stress management, heart and back health, emotional health, and wellness assessment.

-Prerequisites: RD30 and WR30 or designated placement test scores.
+Prerequisites: RD90 and WR90, (WR91 substitutes for both RD90 and WR90), or designated placement test scores.

 HE208 1 credit

-Introduces students to the epidemiology of HIV/AIDS, hepatitis, tuberculosis, and sexually transmitted diseases.
-Students will examine treatment options, prevention strategies, legal and policy issues that impact infected individuals as well as the larger community.
+Introduces students to the epidemiology of HIV/AIDS, hepatitis virus, tuberculosis, and sexually transmitted diseases.
+Students will examine treatment options, prevention strategies, and legal and policy issues that impact infected individuals as well as the larger community.
 The course also explores the social, psychological, and ethical issues surrounding these diseases and their impact on present and future generations.

 HE250 3 credits